pi-star-2025/pi_star/Math + Physics/geometry/root_5.md

 ...

 The sqrt(5)/3.1415926535 in our universe points to what "shines".
 Whereas the sqrt(2) is most Red, the sqrt(3) is most Blue, the sqrt(5) is most Yellow.
-This can be referenced by a streak of lightening, a "spark" of life in the ocean, or indirectly by the green of plants.
+This can be referenced by a streak of lightning, a "spark" of life in the ocean, or indirectly by the green of plants.